AndyObtiva/puts_debuggerer/README.md

 Why not make it official and have puts debugging become its own perfectly legitimate thing?!!

-And thus, puts_debuggerer was born.
+Enter puts_debuggerer.
 A guilt-free puts debugger Ruby gem FTW!

 In other words, puts_debuggerer is a Ruby library for improved puts debugging, automatically displaying bonus useful information such as source line number and source code.